paulvha/apollo3/SoftwareSerial/README.md

 See the document explained.odt, which you can read with any word processor.
 For usage see https://www.arduino.cc/en/Reference/SoftwareSerial

+In case you plan to use this in a solution where the Artemis processor is put to sleep, handle SofwareSerial the same as Serial.
+So call mySerial.end() before going to sleep and mySerial.begin() after waking up.

 ## Installation

 1. Copy the complete SofwareSerial-directory in the directory :   apollo3/2.2.1/libraries